-NOMINATION AND REMUNERATION COMMITTEE Make sure that the independence status of an independent director is not eliminated, Annually review the requirements of the appropriate skills for the membership of the Board, and Conduct the annual performance assessment of the Board of Directors, Board members, and Board Committees, and submit the performance assessment report to the Board in this regard.
-The Committee's Key Activities During the Year Submited the 2020 remunerations report to the Board of Directors, and Ensured that the independence status of the independent director Mr. Wael Yousef Al-Saqabi was not eliminated.
+NOMINATION AND REMUNERATION COMMITTEE

+Make sure that the independence status of an independent director is not eliminated, Annually review the requirements of the appropriate skills for the membership of the Board, and Conduct the annual performance assessment of the Board of Directors, Board members, and Board Committees, and submit the performance assessment report to the Board in this regard.
+During the Year Submited the 2020 remunerations report to the Board of Directors, and Ensured that the independence status of the independent director Mr. Wael Yousef Al-Saqabi was not eliminated.